RYANCOX00/pands-project2021/README.md

 If I append all the variables to a list and add the contents of a list as a for loop it fixed this.
 Its pushed in one go and not overwritten by the last variable.  *** summary file fixed and in correct mode ***

+I have amended the method to summaries the data.
+No point in providing a summary of the individual species on seperate dataframes.
+Difficult to compare has serves little purpose the way it is.
+Instead I have summarised with the species grouped and the features of the flowers compared.
+Done by using this function, however I had to set the columns as the data was outputing incorrectly.  pd.options.display.max_columns = 999 species_summary = (df.groupby('Species').describe())

 # Plotting
 I have taken the approach to index the dataframe of each species to plot the required data.